promptfoo/promptfoo/README.md

 There are many different ways to evaluate prompts.
 Here are some reasons to consider promptfoo:

+- **Developer friendly**: promptfoo is fast, with quality-of-life features like live reloads and caching.
-- **Battle-tested**: promptfoo was built to eval & improve LLM apps serving over 10 million users in production.
-The tooling is flexible and can be adapted to many setups.
+- **Battle-tested**: Originally built for LLM apps serving over 10 million users in production.
+Our tooling is flexible and can be adapted to many setups.
-- **Simple, declarative test cases**: Define your evals without writing code or working with heavy notebooks.
+- **Simple, declarative test cases**: Define evals without writing code or working with heavy notebooks.
-- **Language agnostic**: Use Javascript, Python, or whatever else you're working in.
+- **Language agnostic**: Use Python, Javascript, or any other language.
 - **Share & collaborate**: Built-in share functionality & web viewer for working with teammates.
 - **Open-source**: LLM evals are a commodity and should be served by 100% open-source projects with no strings attached.
 - **Private**: This software runs completely locally.
-Your evals run on your machine and talk directly with the LLM.
+The evals run on your machine and talk directly with the LLM.

 ## Workflow